STAT545-UBC-hw-2018-19/hw02-CeciliaLe07/hw02-CeciliaLe07.md

 | 2002 | 41457589          | 140848283                      |
 | 2007 | 44021220          | 147621398                      |

-Furthermore,during 2007 the top three of countries with biggest and smallest population are:
+Furthermore, during 2007 the top three of countries with biggest population is:

 ``` r
 data_2007 <- gapminder %>%